 - A read-only base filesystem: This filesystem has the minimal set of operating system packages and Garden-specific modifications common to all containers.
 Containers can share the same read-only base filesystem because all writes are applied to the read-write layer.

 - A container-specific read-write layer: This layer is unique to each container and its size is limited by XFS project quotas.
 The quotas prevent the read-write layer from overflowing into unallocated space.

 Resource control is managed using Linux control groups.
 Associating each container with its own cgroup or job object limits the amount of memory that the container may use.
 Linux cgroups also require the container to use a fair share of CPU compared to the relative CPU share of other containers.

-Note: CF does not support a RedHat Enterprise Linux OS stemcell.
+Note: PWS does not support a RedHat Enterprise Linux OS stemcell.
 This is due to an inherent security issue with the way RedHat handles user namespacing and container isolation.